Deasun/snAPP/testing.md

 ```$ coverage report```

 - [Travis CI](https://bower.io)
     - pre-deployment integration tests are carried out using the **Travis Continuous Integration** service.
-Integration tests were passing at time of deployment (as displayed at the head of this README file)
+Integration tests were passing at time of deployment (as displayed at the head of the README file)

 ### Manual Testing
 - The **Search** feature in development mode was based on queries of the Django provided SQLite database.
 The following tests (there were 8 in total) are an example of those run across the tables in which search was enabled (User, Profile, BugTicket, FeatureTicket):